quantumlib/OpenFermion-FQE/README.md

 For information about getting started beyond what is provided below please see our tutorial in the examples folder as well as our detailed code documentation.

+To build the docs navigate the the `docs` folder in the command line and type `make html`.

 ## How to contribute
 We'd love to accept your contributions and patches to OpenFermion-FQE.
 There are a few small guidelines you need to follow.